marvinirwin/terminal-doom/README.md

 Don't know, I've never tried, this is just a mildly modified version of https://github.com/id-Software/DOOM

 ## Sound?
-No, I never figured out how that worked, the sound server fails on startup
+No, I never figured out how that worked, the sound server fails on startup (whatever a sound server is)

 ## Any plans for the future?
 I'm going to try and make it run as a postgres extension using tables for input and output.

+## It memory leaks!
+I prefer the phrase "Has considerable hardware requirements"